 Soon the unspeakable horrors of World War I would challenge him to account in this theory for a God who tolerated such evil.
 The war created a crucible of urgency to make sense of it all.
-Called up to military service in 1914, he chose to serve in the trenches as a litter bearer with a brigade of North African Muslim troops rather than as a chaplain and
+Called up to military service in 1914, he chose to serve in the trenches as a litter bearer with a brigade of North African Muslim troops rather than as a chaplain.

-an officer.
-He performed heroically (and was twice decorated) during 67 battles over four and a half years, using every minute on break from the front to keep a journal and write numerous essays.
+He performed heroically (and was twice decorated) during 67 battles over four and a half years, using every minute on break from the front to keep a journal and write numerous .
 He discovered in the camaraderie of his fellow soldiers a new sense of unity with humanity and an appreciation of other viewpoints.
 He was unaccountably drawn to the battlefield but was constantly afraid of dying because he saw thousands of men dying around him.
 He felt an urgent need to bring together his insights on God and evolution, sensing they would be important to others.
 His writings during the war contained the seeds of a prolific lifetime of writing, during which he continually refined his understanding of an essential union of cosmic evolution and the action of God.

 ACT 4 ON THE TOP OF THE HEAP

 Emerging from the war uninjured and with a new urbane confidence, Teilhard returned to his professional studies and soon achieved notice as a paleontologist on a fast track in the world of Paris’s Museum of Natural History.
 In Paris he reunited with a childhood playmate and cousin from the Auvergne region of France, Marguerite Teillard de Chambon.
 The head of a girls’ school and a successful single woman in 1920s Paris, she introduced him to intellectual salons where he was lionized.
 She was the first woman he loved other than his mother, and would remain one of his closest confidantes for a lifetime.